 1. Enhance digital sales channels with self-services

 Today, business customers expect a shopping experience that is not fundamentally different from what they are used to privately in the B2C sector.
-For many, a digital self-service portal even is the central component of their B2B commerce strategy.
+For many, a digital self-service portal is the central component of their B2B commerce strategy.

 The goal is clear: the “typical B2B buying processes'' should become modernized, just like in B2C.
 Complex, error-prone and manual steps should be transformed into a simple, consistently integrated digitized process.
 Many manufacturers have recognized that simple procurement processes are the best means for loyal customers.

-The advantages of digital self-services:
+The advantages of digital self-services in B2B:

 - Serve customer needs better.